Calvin Bassey

-Calvin Chinedu Bassey ' (born 31 December 1999) is a Nigerian professional footballer who plays as a left-back or a centre-back for club Fulham.
-Born in Italy, he plays for the Nigeria national team.
+Calvin Chinedu Bassey ' (born 31 December 1999) is a professional footballer who plays as a left-back or a centre-back for club Fulham and the Nigeria national team.

-Bassey was a product of Leicester City's youth system but did not make a senior appearance for the club before joining Rangers on a free transfer in July 2020.
+Born in Italy to parents from Nigeria, Bassey was a product of Leicester City's youth system but did not make a senior appearance for the club before joining Rangers on a free transfer in July 2020.
 He made 65 appearances over two seasons for Rangers and won the Scottish Premiership and the Scottish Cup.
 In July 2022, he signed for Dutch club Ajax, with Rangers receiving the highest transfer fee in their history.
 The following July, he signed for English club Fulham.

 Club career

 Leicester City

 Bassey joined Leicester City at the age of 15 after a successful trial and progressed through the club's youth ranks, with regular appearances for the clubs' under-18 and under-23 sides.

 Rangers

 On 6 June 2020, Bassey signed a pre-contract with Rangers, officially joining the club with the opening of the summer transfer window in July.
 On 9 August 2020, he made his professional debut for Rangers in a Scottish Premiership match versus St Mirren as a substitute in a 3–0 win.

-He scored his first and only goal for the club in a 4–0 win against Falkirk in the Scottish League Cup.
+Later that year, on 29 November, he scored his first and only goal for the club in a 4–0 away win against Falkirk in the Scottish League Cup.

 Bassey was a key figure for Rangers during their run to the 2022 UEFA Europa League Final, which they lost on penalties to Eintracht Frankfurt.